Built by an enthusiast — for anyone learning UK home wiring

 Important — please read

-CircuitWise is an educational tool for learning about UK domestic wiring.
-It is not a substitute for a qualified electrician, and it is not certified electrical design software.
+CircuitWise is an educational tool for understanding UK domestic wiring.
+It is not a how-to guide for carrying out electrical work, not a qualification, and not certified electrical design software.
 The built-in checks are simplified rules of thumb; they do not perform full BS 7671 design calculations (cable sizing, Zs, fault current, voltage drop, RCD selection, etc.) and they do not replace inspection and testing by a competent person.

 Electrical work in dwellings is regulated.
 In England and Wales, certain work is notifiable under Part P of the Building Regulations and must be carried out or certified by a competent person; Scotland and Northern Ireland have their own rules.
 BS 7671 (the IET Wiring Regulations) is the authoritative standard — always refer to the current edition, and always isolate and prove dead before working on any circuit.